Crochet Washcloth: 5 Easy Spa-Ready Patterns

 Pattern 4: Granny Stitch Washcloth

 If you love the look of granny square projects, this crochet washcloth brings the same cheerful clusters into a rectangular format.
-The open clusters create a slightly lacier cloth that is perfect for gentle face washing or displaying as decor.
+The open clusters create a slightly lacier cloth that works well for gentle face washing or displaying as decor.

 Materials: